 Salmon and People in a Changing World.
 For the 2019 International Year of the Salmon, Chimney Point hosts this traveling exhibit from the Lake Champlain Basin Program and Champlain Valley National Heritage Partnership.
 The exhibit covers the successful reintroduction of the Atlantic Salmon into Lake Champlain.

 A Brush with Nature: The Art of Lillian Kennedy.
 This exhibit uses art and words to explain the process of landscape painting, showing anyone can integrate it into their life.
 Related workshops on August 10.

-Crossing Paths and Point of Contact - Two new exhibits on the Native American, French Colonial, English, and early American history of the Chimney Point area incorporate archaeological findings from the Lake Champlain Bridge project.
+Crossing Paths and Point of Contact.
+Exhibits on the Native American, French Colonial, English, and early American history of the area incorporate archaeological findings from the Lake Champlain Bridge.

 Senator Justin Morrill, Strafford

 A Cultivated Mind in the Country.
 This exhibit in the Homestead Gallery explores the origins of Gothic Revival architecture, Justin Morrill’s interest in the style, and influences evident in the design of his extraordinary home.

 Reflections.
 In styles ranging from classical to abstract, and from realism to impressionism, Vermont artists present the world around us in a fresh light, exploring the theme Reflections.